-- disclosed domestic violence, family grief or trauma and may need to be referred to Services Australia.
-Services Australia Social Work Services (Social Workers) can provide counselling and support services, as well as information and referral to other services to appropriately assist Participants. - poor language, literacy and numeracy skills and may benefit from referral to the Skills for Education and Employment (SEE) program, administered by the Department of Industry, Innovation and Science. - poor English language skills and may benefit from referral to the Adult Migrant English Program (AMEP), administered by the Department of Home Affairs.
+- disclosed domestic violence, family grief or trauma and may need to be referred to services appropriate to their circumstances.
+This includes state or national based services and Services Australia social workers.
+Social workers can provide short-term counselling, crisis intervention and information and referrals to other services to assist Participants. - poor language, literacy and numeracy skills and may benefit from referral to the Skills for Education and Employment (SEE) program, administered by the Department of Industry, Innovation and Science. - poor English language skills and may benefit from referral to the Adult Migrant English Program (AMEP), administered by the Department of Home Affairs.

-The JSCI can be conducted by jobactive Providers, DES Providers, Community Development Programme Providers and Services Australia.
+The JSCI can be conducted by employment services providers - including DES, Workforce Australia Enhanced services, Community Development Program - and by Services Australia.